Hachette says France ready for digital books

 The book market is also more diversified in France, with less emphasis on commercial fiction books such as those written by Dan Brown and Michael Connelly, and a wider range of offerings on niche subjects like history and non-fiction essays.

-(Additional reporting by Gwenaelle Barzic and Marie Mawad; Editing by Elaine Hardcastle)
+(Additional reporting by Gwenaelle Barzic and Marie Mawad; Editing by Elaine Hardcastle (follow us on twitter.com/reuters_summits)